Comment on page

-Ontology’s decentralized identity framework ONT ID is an implementation of W3C’s Decentralized Identifiers protocol, the specifications for which can be found here.
+Ontology’s decentralized identity framework ONT ID is a decentralized identity framework based on the W3C recommendations for decentralized identifiers and verifiable credentials.
 It is designed to enable the identification of, and communication between different entities, say individuals, institutions, objects, assets, etc. in both decentralized, as well as centralized networks.
 It can be used to generate and assign digital, cryptography based identities to different entities such as individuals, institutions, objects, content, and so on.

 A few characteristics of ONT ID:

 - Privacy protection